wp-plugins/japansoc-voting-button-for-blogs/readme.txt

 1. This feature won't work in the Rich Text Editor.
 You have to use the HTML editor.

-1. The difference between 0.2 and the previous 0.1 version of this plugin is the left/right alignment option directly in your post.
+2. - The difference between 0.2 and the previous 0.1 version of this plugin is the left/right alignment option directly in your post.
 The tag "&lt;!--japansoc--&gt;" used in version 0.1 still works and defaults to the left.
+   - V.3 uses a different url to make the plugin compatible with the latest version of JapanSoc.
+All previously linked buttons will still be okay.

 = Credits: =